JeffreyWay/council/readme.md

 DB_PASSWORD=
 ```

-Then, migrate your database to create tables.
+Then, migrate your database to create tables and trigger the seeder to provide demo data.

 ```
-php artisan migrate
+php artisan migrate --seed
 ```

 ### Step 3.